How to restart a business

 “There is no such thing as failure.
 There are only results.”

-When you recognize failure as simply a set of results, you’re able to break it down into facts and look at it objectively.
+When you view failure as a result and not a reflection of your character, you can break down how and why it occurred into facts and look at it objectively.
 This is how successful people use failure as a learning experience.
 Once you’ve asked the right questions, you can make a new business map that incorporates everything you’ve learned.
-Whether you’ve made a huge realization about constant strategic innovation or failure resulted from a series of operational mistakes, take responsibility and use your experiences.
+Whether you’ve made a huge realization about constant strategic innovation or a failure that resulted from a series of operational mistakes, take responsibility and use your experiences.
 Even small changes have big results when you put them all together.

 The secret of success is that it isn’t a secret at all.
 It’s about developing the mindset of a champion, believing in yourself and cultivating inner strength.
 Join Tony at Business Mastery to learn more ways you can take control of your business’ destiny and fulfill your dreams.